bkrpub/EngineRoom/README.markdown

                 YYYY-mm-dd HH:MM:SS.sss Application [pid:tid] title: Action! tag: 100 bounds: {{10,20},{30,40}}

-  * **Log messages should be powerful tools to modern cavemen, complementing debuggers**
+  * **Log messages should be powerful tools to modern cavemen, complementing debuggers.**

     * More is better, as long as you see only what **you** want **right now**.